| | | | |

 Mini Baked Frittata with Bacon, Tomato, Sharp Cheddar, and Green Onion

-I love making individual frittatas for lunch.
-They are quick and easy to make and a great way to use up leftovers in my refrigerator.
-This time I used up some bacon crumbles, sharp cheddar, tomatoes, and green onion.
-I loved the combination of flavors and textures in this fluffy frittata.
-This was a tasty and healthy lunch.
+I love making mini frittatas for lunch because they are quick and easy to make and a great way to use up leftovers in my refrigerator.
+This time, I made a mini baked frittata with bacon, tomato, sharp cheddar, and green onion.
+I loved the combination of flavors and textures in this fluffy frittata and thought it paired nicely with some crispy hash browns and a fruit salad.

 Mini Baked Frittata with Bacon, Tomato, Sharp Cheddar, and Green Onion